-In traditional manufacturing there is usually an abundant supply of un- or semi-skilled labor; however, advanced manufacturing requires a skilled labor force with technical knowledge.
+In traditional manufacturing, there’s usually an abundant supply of un- or semi-skilled labor; however, advanced manufacturing requires a skilled labor force with technical knowledge.
 Therefore, traditional manufacturing more often provides on-the-job training or just vocational school.
 Advanced manufacturing needs people who have a higher level of education and a technical degree.

 Traditional manufacturing invests in production, and advanced manufacturing takes its revenues and puts them into research and development.
 Therefore, traditional manufacturing requires infrastructure space and advanced manufacturing is more focused on IT and digital infrastructure.

 Logistics is another area where the two types of manufacturing diverge.
-Traditional manufacturing delivers its product to market through traditional channels, such as highway and rail.
+Traditional manufacturing delivers its product to the market through traditional channels, such as highways and rail.
 Advanced manufacturing uses global supply-chain management.

 Schedule With Interactive Gantt Charts